Frequently Asked Questions

 PROCESS

-After submission of the application, it is reviewed by the Vice President of Membership and an interview is set up with any board member or operational officer.
+After submission of the application, it is reviewed by the Vice President of Membership, and an interview is set up with any board member or operational officer.
 After the interview, you will receive an email with an invitation to an orientation event.
 During the orientation event, you will receive more information on the rescue squad and will be given access and instructions to the scheduling system.
 Depending on your certification level, you will also receive a packet for precepting.
-After your orientation, you will be released as a probationary member for 90 days.
+After your orientation, you will be released as a probationary member.

 The interview is a way for the rescue squad to meet the applicant and get an idea of who they are and answer any questions they may have.
 It also allows us to discuss any issues that may have been brought up with the application or any missing information that may be needed to complete the process.

 Yes, we encourage it!
 A ride-along is a good way to gain experience and find out if joining a volunteer rescue squad is something you want to do.
 To do a ride-along, you will need a valid driver’s license or state ID card and an active BLS/CPR card (Healthcare Provider Level).
-Ride-along forms can be found online or at the Rescue Squad.
-Ride along can be completed any day of the week between 0800 and 2000 and are limited to 12-hour shifts.
+Ride-along forms can be found online.
+Ride-alongs can be completed any day of the week between 0800 and 2000 and are limited to 12-hour shifts.
 Overnight shifts are not available to observers.

 COLLEGE STUDENTS